 When javax.realtime.Schedulable.interrupt, or AsynchronouslyInterruptedException.fire() is called, the AsynchronouslyInterruptedException is compared against any currently pending AsynchronouslyInterruptedException on the Schedulable.
-When there is none, or when the depth of the AsynchronouslyInterruptedException is less than the currently pending AsynchronouslyInterruptedException; (i.e., it is targeted at a less deeply nested method call), the new AsynchronouslyInterruptedException becomes the currently pending AsynchronouslyInterruptedException and the previously pending AsynchronouslyInterruptedException is discarded.
+When there is none, or when the depth of the AsynchronouslyInterruptedException is less than the currently pending AsynchronouslyInterruptedException; (i.e., it is targeted at a less deeply nested method call), the new AsynchronouslyInterruptedException becomes the currently pending AsynchronouslyInterruptedException is discarded.
 Otherwise, the new AsynchronouslyInterruptedException is discarded.